fa-dx/PKMN-NTR/README.md

 **Notes:**
 - This bot is time-based, so inputs might get lost sometimes.
 - If the "Disconnect" button is pressed while the bot is running, the program might crash, this is unharmful, you only need to restart the application and resume.
+- The bot will assume that you have unlocked all 31 boxes in the game.
 - The following situations will break the bot:
   - The games takes an unusually long time to save or perform the trade animation after the data is received.
   - The bot tries to send an un-tradeable Pokémon (Illegal or Event).